 For the standalone ARF-based solution, the SMF needs to select an ARF as the DNS server for a PDU Session and to provide to UE the address of this ARF as the address of the DNS server.
 Also, the SMF needs to provide to ARF the UE's identity and the UE's IP address, as shown in step 3 of Figure 6.19.2-1.

-- For the UPF-based solution,
+- For the UPF-based solution:

 - Configuring the UPF with the address of L-DNS server serving the DNAI available to UE's location and configures the UPF to forward subsequent DNS queries from the UE to the EDN DNS Server in the EDN where the UE is located.